manicinc/magiclogger/docs/transports.md

    • Each processes batches independently
 ```

-### MagicLog Schema
+### MAGIC Schema

-All transports work with the standardized **MagicLog Schema** - an open JSON format that preserves styling information across your entire stack:
+All transports work with the standardized **MAGIC Schema** - an open JSON format that preserves styling information across your entire stack:

 ```json
 {